-The Medical Oncology Department shall provide a suitable infrastructure for advanced training.
+The paediatric medical oncology department shall provide a suitable infrastructure for Advanced Training.

 RACP STANDARD MINIMUM REQUIREMENTS 2.1 There are appropriate facilities and services for the type of work being undertaken.
-2.1.1 The hospital access to an ICU, ED, and pharmacy service.
-2.1.2 There is an oncology day unit (infusion centre) on site 2.2 Each trainee has a designated workspace, including a desk, telephone and IT facilities.
+2.1.1 The hospital has access to a paediatric intensive care unit, acute care, and pharmacy service.
+2.1.2 There is an oncology day unit (infusion centre) on site.
+2.2 Each trainee has a designated workspace, including a desk, telephone and IT facilities.
 2.2.1 There is office space for the use of the Trainee, including IT facilities.
 2.2.2 There is clinic space available for the Trainee to review outpatients.
-2.3 There are facilities and equipment to support educational activities, such as study areas and tutorial rooms.
-2.3.1 There are meeting rooms and other facilities available for the activities under criterion 4.1.
+2.3 There are facilities and equipment to support educational 2.3.1 There are meeting rooms and other facilities available for the activities under criterion 4.1.